monitoringartist/dockbix-xxl/README.md

 See [README of zabbix-3.0](https://github.com/zabbix/zabbix-community-docker/tree/master/Dockerfile/zabbix-3.0) for more details.

-Compiled Zabbix with almost all features (MySQL support, Java, SNMP, Curl, Ipmi, fping) and Zabbix web UI based on CentOS 7, Supervisor, Nginx, PHP.
+Compiled Zabbix (server, proxy, agent, java gateway) with almost all features (MySQL support, Java, SNMP, Curl, Ipmi, fping) and Zabbix web UI based on CentOS 7, Supervisor, Nginx, PHP.
 Image requires external MySQL database (you can run MySQL also as Docker container).